massimobottelli/travelog/README.md

 ### Infrastructure

-MVP1 deliberately does not use Docker.

 PostgreSQL/PostGIS runs directly on the development server.

-The photo archive is provided through a filesystem path mounted from the NAS.
+The photo archive is provided through a filesystem path.

 ## Configuration